- This event has passed.

 Ricky is WoodWorks’ in-house expert on tall wood buildings, providing analysis and guidance on architectural, fire and life safety, and structural design topics related to tall mass timber projects.
 He supports the AEC community both directly and collaboratively with WoodWorks Regional Directors and guides the development of education and resources related to tall wood buildings in the U.S. Ricky is very active as a member of numerous committees and councils related to building design and is the Executive Director of the Structural Engineers Association of Vermont.

-George Berghorn, PhD, PE, Michigan State University
+George Berghorn, PhD, LEED AP BD+C, Michigan State University

 George is an assistant professor of construction management in the School of Planning, Design & Construction and an adjunct assistant professor of forestry at Michigan State University (MSU).
 He earned a PhD in construction management from MSU and a Master of Environmental Studies degree from the Yale University School of the Environment (formerly the School of Forestry & Environmental Studies).
 He is a member of the Michigan-Finland Bioeconomy Working Group’s Wood Construction task team and a member of the Michigan Mass Timber statewide planning group.